fohrloop/granite-tools/docs/scoring-key-efforts.md

 The example above looks good.
 The "raw" data points (for anchor ngrams) are quite close to the smoothed spline curve.
 If they are not, you may either:

 - Check worst fit score ratios and fix the associated score ratios (see below)
-- Use `granite-scorer-view` to move ngrams in rank order (left or right in the figure), if you think all the score ratios are correct.
+- Use `granite-bigram-ranking-view` to move ngrams in rank order (left or right in the figure), if you think all the score ratios are correct.
 - Remove some anchor ngram if you think all the associated score ratios are wrong (for example, "Q".
 Note that you should not remove the highest or lowest ranked ngram)

+**TIP**: In addition, you may use

+    python granite_tools/scripts/plot_bigram_scores.py examples/config.yml tmp/granite.ranking  tmp/bigram-anchor-scores-raw.json bigramscores.svg

+To show more detailed view of the final fit (saved to bigramscores.svg).

 #### Checking worst fit score ratios
 The `scoreratios_show_worst_fit` can be used to check for the score ratios with worst fit.
 For example:

 ```
-python granite_tools/scripts/scoreratios_show_worst_fit.py examples/keyseq_effort.yml tmp/granite.ranking tmp/granite.scoreratios.yml tmp/granite.scores-raw
+python granite_tools/scripts/scoreratios_show_worst_fit.py examples/config.yml tmp/granite.ranking tmp/granite.bigram.scoreratios.yml tmp/bigram-anchor-scores-raw
 .json
 ```